maggieliuzzi/web_development/README.md

 To get the app running, you'll need **Node.js** and **npm** installed.
 If you do not have it, you can download them from here: https://nodejs.org/en/

+You'll also need **MongoDB** installed for database connectivity to work.
+If you do not have it, you can download it from here: https://www.mongodb.com/download-center

-Once Node is installed, complete the following steps:
+Once these are installed, complete the following steps:

 1. Clone this repo to a directory of your choice using git: